MedTech Startup: The Definitive Guide for Founders and Board Members

 For more on building effective clinical partnerships, see Partnering with MDs as an Industry.

-A note on founding teams: The ideal early team often includes both technical depth (engineering, science) and domain experience (clinical, regulatory, commercial).
-Pure technologists underestimate the non-technical complexity; pure commercial operators underestimate the engineering challenges.
-The most successful founding teams blend both perspectives and have the self-awareness to recognize their own gaps.
+A note on founding teams: The best early teams I've seen blend technical depth (engineering, science) with domain experience (clinical, regulatory, commercial).
+Pure technologists underestimate the non-technical complexity.
+Pure commercial operators underestimate the engineering challenges.
+The founders who figure this out early—and have the self-awareness to hire for their own gaps—tend to be the ones who make it.

 Accelerators and Support Programs Worth Considering